Ouralabs/DDOuralabsLogger/README.md

 [DDLog addLogger:[DDOuralabsLogger sharedInstance] withLevel:DDLogLevelAll];
 ```

-To use the dynamic log levels, see the CocaoLumberjack [documentation](https://github.com/CocoaLumberjack/CocoaLumberjack/blob/master/Documentation/DynamicLogLevels.md)
+To use the dynamic log levels, see the CocoaLumberjack [documentation](https://github.com/CocoaLumberjack/CocoaLumberjack/blob/master/Documentation/DynamicLogLevels.md)

 Use the following code to determine what log level should be applied.